aptos-labs/aptos-core/developer-docs-site/docs/reference/security.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-This document outlines security procedures and general policies for the Diem project.
+This document outlines security procedures and general policies for the Aptos project.

 <BlockQuote type="info">
-As Diem Core is currently in the prototype stage and does not power a blockchain with a cryptocurrency that has real-world value, our security procedures are not fully in place.
+As Aptos Core is currently in the prototype stage and does not power a blockchain with a cryptocurrency that has real-world value, our security procedures are not fully in place.
 We will release a more complete disclosure policy prior to the launch of the mainnet.
 </BlockQuote>

 ## Reporting a Bug

-The Diem team and community take all security bugs in the Diem project seriously to ensure the security of the Diem Blockchain.
+The Aptos team and community take all security bugs in the Aptos project seriously to ensure the security of the Aptos Blockchain.

-You can also report security bugs by emailing us directly at [security@diem.com](mailto:security@diem.com).
+You can also report security bugs by emailing us directly at [security@aptos.com](mailto:security@aptos.com).

-Thank you for improving the security of the Diem Blockchain!
+Thank you for improving the security of the Aptos Blockchain!
 Your efforts and responsible disclosure are appreciated, and every effort will be made to acknowledge your contributions in a timely manner.